MetcalfeTom/friend-emulator/README.md

 ```

 # Pre-processing
-Firstly preprocessing to remove the <Media omitted> messages
+Firstly preprocessing to remove the "<Media omitted>" messages, timestamps, categorize by user